 Breastfeeding is the biologically superior way to feed an infant.
-The American Academy of Pediatrics recommends exclusive breastfeeding for the first six months of an infant's life and then continued breastfeeding while introducing age-appropriate foods until an infant is 12 months old or older.
+The American Academy of Pediatrics recommends exclusive breastfeeding for the first six months of an infant's life and continued breastfeeding while introducing age-appropriate foods until an infant is 12 months old or older.
 This provides the infant optimal nutrition and immunity while supporting growth and development.

 Breastfeeding provides many benefits to infants and mothers.
-For example, research in both developing and industrialized nations demonstrates that breastfeeding is associated with reduced risk of acute and chronic illnesses, enhanced cognitive performance, and reduced pain during medical procedures such as a heel-stick or immunization.
+For example, research in developing and industrialized nations demonstrates that breastfeeding is associated with reduced risk of acute and chronic illnesses, enhanced cognitive performance, and reduced pain during medical procedures such as a heel-stick or immunization.
 Women who breastfeed experience faster return to pre-pregnancy weight and reduced risk of certain types of cancer.

 Despite the many benefits of breastfeeding, data indicate that breastfeeding rates in the United States are low.
-Among children born between 2010 and 2013, approximately 80 percent were breastfed initially, but only 20 percent of those children were breastfed exclusively (receiving no formula or other foods) at six months of age.
+Among children born between 2010 and 2013, approximately 80 percent were breastfed initially, but only 20 percent were breastfed exclusively (receiving no formula or other foods) at six months of age.
 Several factors influence whether a woman initiates and continues to breastfeed, including the mother's age, race, ethnicity, education level, socioeconomic status, family structure, and mental status.

 During stage I lactogenesis, which occurs in the last half of pregnancy, breast glandular tissue differentiates, and the alveolar mammary epithelial cells, whose function is to accumulate, produce, package, and export the components of milk, proliferate and mature into lactocytes, the milk-producing cells.
 Lactocytes sit in a somewhat loose configuration in the breast during pregnancy, but within a few days after childbirth, tight junctions form between the cells, forming an impermeable barrier that prevents milk leakage.
-During pregnancy little milk secretion occurs due to the high progesterone to estrogen ratio, which favors breast growth.
+During pregnancy, little milk secretion occurs due to the high progesterone to estrogen ratio, which favors breast growth.
 By late pregnancy, however, some women can express colostrum (see below).
 Stage II lactogenesis occurs in the first four days postpartum.
 The delivery of the placenta triggers a rapid drop in progesterone and elevated levels of cortisol and prolactin.
 The breasts swell, and copious milk production begins.

 Maintaining lactation requires both mechanical and hormonal inputs.
 Nipple stimulation and subsequent milk removal promote the continued release of prolactin and oxytocin.
-In turn, these hormones drive ongoing production and release of milk (respectively).
+In turn, these hormones drive the ongoing production and release of milk (respectively).

 During the first few days to two weeks after childbirth, an upsurge in milk production begins, and tight junction closure occurs between the lactocytes, signaling the production of transitional milk.
-The lactose content of the milk increases, and the sodium to potassium ratio drops.
+The lactose content of the milk increases, and the sodium-to-potassium ratio drops.

-Breast milk is a complex and highly dynamic fluid that changes in composition during a single feeding, from day to night, and throughout the lactation period in response to the growing infant's needs.
+Breast milk is a complex and highly dynamic fluid that changes composition during a single feeding, from day to night, and throughout the lactation period in response to the growing infant's needs.

 The content of breast milk is profoundly influenced by circadian rhythms, the body's 24-hour cycles of biological, hormonal, and behavioral patterns.
 For example, analysis of human milk samples from more than 75 women taken every three hours during a single 24-hour period demonstrated that the amino acid content of the milk varied according to a circadian rhythm.
-The authors of the study suggested that if an infant is fed expressed breast milk, the milk should be provided at the same time of day that it was expressed to maintain the infant's circadian rhythm.
+The study's authors suggested that if an infant is fed expressed breast milk, the milk should be provided at the same time of day that it was expressed to maintain the infant's circadian rhythm.
 Other research demonstrated that certain breast milk nucleotides, one of the structural components of DNA and RNA, also showed circadian rhythmicity.
-Whereas some of the nucleotides peaked during the day, others peaked at night, suggesting a potential role for these nucleotides as sleep inducers.
+Whereas some nucleotides peaked during the day, others peaked at night, suggesting a potential role for these nucleotides as sleep inducers.